soyart/nexpr/README.md

 the path to nexpr files.

-But this makes using nexpr stateful - it means that users will have to remember where the location of the cloned repository, and then updating their Nix expressions in `/etc/nixos` to correctly point to nexpr.
+But this makes using nexpr stateful - it means that users will have to remember where the location of the cloned repository was, and then updating their Nix expressions in `/etc/nixos` to correctly point to nexpr.

 To make it easy for all users, we recommend stowing nexpr to some well known locations, and to include every expression you need within